mfulmer1138/pythontutorial/README.md

-# pythontutorial
+# Python Tutorial
-Getting started with Python
+Recommendations on getting started with Python.

-I'll upload samples files for topics as they are requested.
+As this project develops, I can upload samples files for topics as they are requested.

+With the information here - you should have more than enough tools to know "the next questions to ask."
+Equipped with this information, your Google and Youtube searches should get you where you want to go.

 ### Getting Python - Option 1
 You probably want Python 3.5.x.
 I would only want to use Python 2.7.x if I needed a 3rd party library that hasn't been written in Python 3 yet or if I was already forced to use Python 2.7 because that was the only version available to me.